wilmixsolomon7/NJDOLLAR/README.md

 JAS
 ---

-JAS   is  the   Technology   invented   by  wilmix  jemin j.
+JAS   is  the   Programming Language   invented   by  wilmix  jemin j.

 JAS   is    otherwise known as  JESUSCHRIST-ADVANCED-SYSTEM.

 JAS  is a wisdom of christ.

 Advantages:
 ----------

-a)  JAS   is   a   Simplest  and   OOPS   Technology   behave  like CDollar and CHDOLLAR.
+a)  JAS   is   a   Simplest  and   OOPS   Programming Language    behave  like CDollar and CHDOLLAR.

 b)  JAS  support  loosely   coupling..

-c)  JAS   will  be   the  Next  generation technology  which solves   complex  problems  than PHP.
+c)  JAS   will  be   the  Next  generation Programming Language  which solves   complex  problems  than PHP.

 d)  JAS  has Advanced   oops  concepts.

-e)  JAS  also   supports  more   numerical  digits   than  any Technology.
+e)  JAS  also   supports  more   numerical  digits   than  any Programming Language .

 f)  JAS  is  used  in  mobile  and  Web cloud  computing...